 Body dysmorphic disorder (BDD) is characterised by constant worrying about perceived defects in physical appearance.

-BDD is often under-detected and under-diagnosed.
-There are a number of treatments for BDD including:
+BDD is often under-detected and underdiagnosed.
+There are several treatments for BDD including:

 - Cognitive behavioural therapy (CBT) – training in how to change underlying attitudes in order to think and feel in different ways.

-- Training in how to cope with and psychological treatment and gives people access to evidence-based treatment online and sometimes psychologists as well.
+- Training in how to cope with psychological treatment gives people access to evidence-based treatment online and sometimes psychologists as well.

 Participants were assigned to receive either BDD-NET or online supportive therapy for 12 weeks.

-The online supportive therapy was delivered via an integrated email system and participants had unlimited access to a therapist.
-They were given the chance to talk about their experiences, thoughts and feelings about BDD and the ways it influenced their lives.
+The online supportive therapy was delivered via an integrated email system, and participants had unlimited access to a therapist.
+They were given a chance to talk about their experiences, thoughts and feelings about BDD and the ways it influenced their lives.

-All participants were assessed at the beginning of the study for changes in the severity of BDD symptoms as well as after three and six months.
+All participants were assessed at the beginning of the study for changes in the severity of BDD symptoms and again after three and six months.
 Depressive symptoms were also measured at these time points.

-Furthermore, the number of people who no longer met the criteria for BDD at three and six months was higher for those who’d completed BDD-NET.
+Furthermore, the number of people who no longer met the criteria for BDD at three and six months was higher for those who had completed BDD-NET.
 Participants deemed BDD-NET as a highly acceptable treatment option.

-The online delivery removes the need to travel to treatment and also allows people to get help in the privacy of their own home.
+Online delivery removes the need to travel to treatment and allows people to get help in the privacy of their own homes.

-Researchers highlighted that BDD-NET is not intended for those at the most risky and severe end of the spectrum.
-Online therapies like BDD-NET could be a safe and cost effective way to minimise the prevalence and severity of BDD.
+Researchers highlighted that BDD-NET is not intended for those at the riskiest and most severe end of the spectrum.
+Online therapies like BDD-NET could be a safe and cost-effective way to minimise the prevalence and severity of BDD.